-This course will provide a thorough and critical examination of meanings, history, correlates, and consequences of serious forms of social inequalities and arbitrarily assigned privileges, particularly based on social class and race/ethnicity in the American criminal justice system from a criminological perspective.
+This course will focus on a thorough and critical examination of meanings, history, correlations, and consequences of serious forms of social inequalities and arbitrarily assigned privileges, particularly based on social class and race/ethnicity in the American criminal justice system from a criminological perspective.
 Implications will be made for inequalities based on gender biases as well.
+(3 credits)

 - CRJ 215: Criminology

 Students who successfully complete this course will be able to: